chung-min/phantom_mask_bu2/response.md

 dotnet ef database update --project D:\test\phantom_mask_bu2-main\PhantomMask.Api\PhantomMask.Api.csproj dotnet run --project D:\test\phantom_mask_bu2-main\PhantomMask.Api\PhantomMask.Api.csproj import_data
 ```
-> Important: Do not run the following commands from inside the project folder.
+> Do not run the following commands from inside the project folder.
 You can run them from any directory, as long as the full project path is provided.

 ### 7. Open the Swagger UI